oatlog/oatlog/doc/planning_report/main.typ

 == Indexing data structures

 In a typical database, there is only a single primary key, not that many indexes, and the indexes that exist are for an exact set of columns.
-But for typical queries on an E-graph, essentially everything needs to be indexed.
-With many b-tree sets storing permutations of a table, each b-tree acts as an index for each prefix of that permutation.
+But for typical queries on an e-graph, essentially everything needs to be indexed.
+With many b-tree sets storing column-permuted rows of a table, each b-tree acts as an index for each prefix of that permutation.
 Since eqlog uses b-tree sets for indexes, we are fairly confident that it will work reasonably well, but we also want to explore other options.
 For example, a trie has the same asymptotic runtime, but uses less memory if there are many long shared prefixes.

-== General profiling and understanding of how E-graphs behave
+== General profiling and understanding of how e-graphs behave

-We would like to get a better understanding of how E-graphs typically behave, for example how quickly do they tend to grow per application of a rule?
-What is the ratio between the number of E-classes and E-nodes?
-What do the memory access patterns tend to look like?
+We would like to get a better understanding of how e-graphs typically behave, regarding factors
+like:
+- How quickly do they tend to grow per application of a rule?

-// There is not really a lot of available information on how egraphs typically behave, for example what is the ratio between the number of E-classes and E-nodes.
+- What is the ratio between the number of e-classes and e-nodes?
+- What do the memory access patterns tend to look like?

 == Implementing Primitives and Primitive Functions <primitiveimpl>

 A key difference between eqlog and egglog is that egglog has support for primitives and collections.
-Simple primitives like integers are mostly straightforward to implement, they are like E-classes that can not be merged, conceptually they represent a literal bit-pattern.
+Simple primitives like integers are mostly straightforward to implement.
+They are like e-classes that can not be merged, and can be refered to by a literal bit-pattern rather than an abstract id.
-But collections, for example a lists or sets are harder since, they can not be merged directly, but if the E-classes that they contain are unified, then collections can be merged.
+Collections however, like lists or sets, are harder since they can not be merged directly but they can be implicitly merged if the e-classes that they contain are unified.

-Primitive functions are also a bit strange, for example:
+Primitive functions are also a bit strange.
+Consider for example
 ```rust
 fn add(i64, i64) -> i64;
 ```

 This is essentially a (practically) infinite table, or non-partial Function that is only indexed on the two inputs.
-But what happens if we allow adding more indexes, for example an index for finding one of the arguments given the result and one of the arguments:
+But what happens if we allow adding more indexes, such as an index for finding one of the arguments given the result and one of the arguments?

 ```rust
 fn add((/* known */), (/* unknown */)) -> (/* known */);
 ```

-Obviously, this is just subtraction, a user could just write that themselves, but for the backend it opens up more possible query plans.
+Obviously, this is just subtraction which a user could just write for themselves, but for the backend this opens up more possible query plans.

-Thinking about this for collections is very hard, but to give an idea of what it could look like, we could have interesting queries like "what sets contains this element", "what multisets have 3 copies of something".
-These are not actually implementable since the query results would be infinite, but if there is a constraint that it needs to be contained in some table, then it becomes conceptually possible to query.
+We find primitive collections to be conceptually complex, but to give an idea of how this could be utilized, we could have interesting queries like "what sets contains this element", "what multisets have 3 copies of something", etc. These are not actually implementable since the query results would be infinite, but if constrained to only return previously constructed values this becomes possible to query and even index on.

-Ideally, we would want to implement Primitives and Primitive Functions in a way that users can create their own by writing some Rust code.
+Ideally, we would want to implement primitives and primitive functions in a way that users can create their own by writing some Rust code implementing some API.

 == Scheduling

-Semi-naive evaluation avoids recomputing the same facts by only matching "new" facts against the database.
-This is a great optimization, and very loosely speaking makes it $O(1)$ to generate potentially a new fact instead of $O(n)$.
-However, if it is done slightly incorrectly by adding a "new" fact to the old set too early, it is possible that some facts will never be created.
-Eqlog schedules by running all rules without modifying the database, removing rows in the database that are now wrong to to canonicalization and then inserting everything back into the database.
-Eglog also runs all rules that do not create new E-classes until closure before running any rules that create E-classes.
-The motivation for this is that without creating E-classes, the size of the database is limited, and equal E-classes will be unified faster.
+Semi-naive evaluation avoids recomputing known facts by requiring that all matches have at least one new/dirty bound variable.
+This is a great optimization, implementing using inclusion-exclusion, and very loosely speaking makes it $O(1)$ to generate potentially a new fact instead of $O(n)$.
+However, if it is done slightly incorrectly by marking a "new" fact as "old" too early, it is possible that some facts will never be created.
+Eqlog schedules by running all rules without modifying the database, removing rows in the database that are now wrong due to canonicalization and then inserting everything back into the database.
+Eglog also runs all rules that do not create new e-classes until closure before running any rules that create e-classes.
+The motivation for this is that without creating e-classes, the size of the database is limited, and equal e-classes will be unified faster.

+Generally, we want to investigate ways to run rules differently often based on how they affect the e-graph, and ways to lower the overhead of tracking ages of database items.

+== Code generation

+Since we are doing performance-critical code generation, we want to generate code that is easily reasoned about by rustc and in particular LLVM.
+This implies a strong benefit of static rather than dynamic code, to get better aliasing analysis, function inlining etc. We must balance this with effective dynamism that could be useful for things such as query planning.
+Profiling our code guides us here.

 == Extraction

 We want to implement existing treewidth-based extraction algorithms @fastextract @egraphcircuit and heuristic extraction algorithms with a good constant factor.

-We would also like to explore what types of extraction functions are viable, for example minimizing latency given a model for the CPU that considers instruction-level parallelism would essentially give the same result as simulating every possible expression.
+We would also like to explore what types of extraction functions are viable, such as minimizing latency given an approximate OoO model of a CPU.

 // [analysis and visualization omitted]